Fast-charging method claims to help electric-car batteries last longer

 They further noted that with the conventional fast-charge strategies, the temperatures accelerated and the battery cases of the cells cracked after 60 charging cycles—subjecting them to a greater risk of fire—while the cells using the internal resistance method showed no physical damage and kept to lower temperatures.

 Using its algorithm, the team claims better safety performance and a longer battery lifespan.
-“Our alternative adaptive fast charging algorithm reduced capacity fade and eliminated fractures and changes in composition in the commercial battery cells,” Cengiz Ozkan said.
+“Our alternative adaptive fast charging algorithm reduced capacity fade and eliminated fractures and changes in composition in the commercial battery cells,” researcher Cengiz Ozkan said.

 Internal resistance-based fast charging vs. standard method - UC Riverside research